 Grant Thornton International is an organisation of independently owned and managed accounting and consulting firms.
 Each member firm within Grant Thornton International is a separate national firm.
 These firms are not members of one international partnership or otherwise legal partners with each other, nor does membership within Grant Thornton International thereby make any firm responsible for the services or activities of any other.
 Each firm governs itself and handles its administrative matters on a local basis.
 Most of the member firms carry the Grant Thornton name, either exclusively or in their national practice names, facilitated by a name use agreement.

-As of 31 December 2021 Grant Thornton had more than 62,000 people in its member firms, represented in over 140 countries.
-Global revenues amounted to US\$ 6.6 billion.
+At 31 December 2018 Grant Thornton had more than 50,000 people in its member firms represented in over 135 countries.
+Global revenues amounted to US\$ 5 billion.